Cyrano de Bergerac: Rostand

-In 1897, the French poet Edmond Rostand published a play, Cyrano de Bergerac, on the subject of Cyrano's life.
-This play, which became Rostand's most successful work, revolves around Cyrano's love for the beautiful Roxane, whom he is obliged to woo on behalf of a more conventionally handsome but less articulate friend, Christian de Neuvillette.

-The play has been made into operas and adapted for cinema several times and reworked in other literary forms and as a ballet.

 Other authors

-The Adventures of Cyrano De Bergerac, by Louis Gallet, was published in English by Jarrolds Publishers (London) in 1900.
-It bears no resemblance to Rostand's play apart from the characteristics of the de Bergerac character.

-Cyrano appears as one of the main characters of the Riverworld series of books by Philip José Farmer.

-Cyrano de Bergerac served as an inspiration for the creation of Saint-Savin, one of the main characters of Umberto Eco's novel The Island of the Day Before.

 In A. L. Kennedy's novel So I Am Glad, the narrator finds de Bergerac has appeared in her modern-day house share.

 In Robert A. Heinlein's novel Glory Road, Oscar Gordon fights a character who is not named, but is obviously Cyrano.

 John Shirley published a story about Cyrano called "Cyrano and the Two Plumes" in a French anthology; it was reprinted at The Freezine of Fantasy and Science Fiction.

-The novel by Adam Browne, Pyrotechnicon: Being a TRUE ACCOUNT of Cyrano de Bergerac's FURTHER ADVENTURES among the STATES and EMPIRES of the STARS, by HIMSELF (Dec'd), was a sequel to Cyrano's science fiction, published by Keith Stevenson, 2014.
+The novel by Adam Browne, Pyrotechnicon: Being a TRUE ACCOUNT of Cyrano de Bergerac's FURTHER ADVENTURES among the STATES and EMPIRES of the STARS, by HIMSELF (Dec'd), was a sequel to Cyrano's science fiction, published by Coeur de Leon in 2012.

-The Lost Sonnets of Cyrano de Bergerac: A Poetic Fiction by James L. Carcioppolo.
-Published in English by Lost Sonnet Publishing (Benicia, California) in 1998.
-Fiction poetry with the premise that Cyrano wrote a sequence of 57 sonnets during the last year of his life.
-Heavily annotated.

 Cyrano de Bergerac is the leading male character in Charles Lecocq's 1896 opéra comique Ninette.